ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

     temperature: 24
 ~~~
 {:sdf #code-sdf-delta-message
-title="Example of an SDF instance message that serves as a delta."}
+title="Example of an SDF instance-related message that serves as a delta."}

 ## Patch Messages

-Yet another purpose for instance messages is the application of updates to a
+Yet another purpose for instance-related messages is the application of updates
-device's configuration via a so-called patch message.
+to a device's configuration via a so-called patch message.
 Such a message is shown in {{code-sdf-context-patch}}, where a change of the
 device's `mountType` is reflected.
 This message type might be especially
 relevant for digital twins {{-digital-twin}}, where changes to physical